adjanni/Machine_Learning_Projects/README.md

 The link to the project is [here](https://github.com/adjanni/Machine_Learning_Projects/tree/master/Credit_Card_Fraud_Detection)

-## Project 4 - Tensorflow & Keras: Build a Neural Network model to solve image classification (on going ...)
+## Project 4 - Tensorflow & Keras: Build a Neural Network model to solve image classification (DONE)
 In this project, I built a neural network model to solve a basic image classification problem on handwritten digits dataset, namely, MINST.
 In this project, I accomplished the following task:

   #### 1. Understand the problem statement